PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature

-We construct our benchmark on a curated corpus of 14,435 open-access latest AI papers from OpenReview\footnote{\url{https://openreview.net/}} and Open Access\footnote{\url{https://www.openaccess.nl/}} platforms.
-Each paper is labeled with a one-hot vector encoding its influence level, research field, method category and evaluation type.
-A t-SNE visualization of these vectors (Figure~\ref{fig:fig_2}(a)) reveals strong domain-level clustering, indicating topic redundancy and the risk of evaluation bias.
+\paragraph{Paper Corpus Preparation.} We construct \Benchmark\ on a curated corpus of 14,435 open-access latest AI papers from OpenReview \cite{openreview} and Open Access \cite{openaccess}.
+Each paper is labeled with a one-hot vector encoding its influence, research field, method category and evaluation type.
+A t-SNE visualization \cite{maaten2008visualizing} of these vectors (Figure~\ref{fig:fig_2}(a)) reveals strong domain-level clustering, indicating topic redundancy and the risk of evaluation bias.
 To address this, we adopt a hierarchical sampling strategy.
-We first apply K-Medoids to identify 50 representative prototype papers that reflect dominant research trends.
-Meanwhile, to ensure broader coverage, we further apply Farthest Point Sampling (FPS) to select 50 boundary papers from underrepresented regions.
-As shown in Figure~\ref{fig:fig_2}(b) and (c), the resulting 100-paper subset balances representativeness and diversity, forming a solid foundation for tool-centric QA generation.
+We first apply K-Medoids \cite{martins2024k} to identify 50 prototype papers that reflect dominant research trends.
+Meanwhile, to ensure broader coverage, we further apply farthest point sampling (FPS) to select 50 boundary papers from underrepresented regions.
+As shown in Figure~\ref{fig:fig_2}(b) and (c), the resulting 100-paper subset balances representativeness and diversity.